Andover community gathers for first big event since tornado

 “We’re really excited for Music Theatre to be out here and just the support of Andover and its people,” said Monica Skubitz, who attended the show.

-Another showgoer, Marilyn Gideon, said, “I’m excited that we can do this and that it isn’t damaged so we can come here and see the first performance of Jersey Boys.”
+“I’m excited that we can do this and that it isn’t damaged so we can come here and see the first performance of Jersey Boys,” said Marilyn Gideon, showgoer.

 Marcum saw the first production as a great opportunity for the community to come together.